Linda Katehi: UC Davis pepper-spray incident

-On November 18, 2011, Katehi requested Occupy movement protesters on the UC Davis campus remove their tents from the quad.
+On November 18, 2011, Katehi requested Occupy movement protesters on the UC Davis campus to remove their tents from the quad.
 When the group of peaceful protestors refused to move, campus police officers pepper sprayed them while they sat on the ground, linking arms.
 Eleven protesters received medical treatment; two were hospitalized.
 Katehi stated there had been "no option" except police action due to health and safety concerns, participation of some non-UC Davis persons in the protests, and some protestors' non-compliance with Katehi's earlier written and police's oral directions.
 The incident led to further protests and calls for Katehi's resignation from some campus departments and organizations.
 UC Davis Academic Senate Chair Linda Bisson criticized Katehi's slow response in providing information and taking disciplinary action against police, but she said most faculty wanted Katehi to stay in her post while being held accountable in some way.
 An online petition asking her to resign gathered upwards of 100,000 signatures.

 Katehi said she took "full responsibility for the incident" and placed two officers and the chief of campus police on administrative leave.
 Katehi stated that she would not step down, and she and State Assembly Speaker John A. Pérez requested an outside investigation.
 Mark G. Yudof appointed former Los Angeles Police Department Chief William J. Bratton to head the investigation.
 The Reynoso Task Force Report published in April 2012 reported that Katehi "failed to express in any meaningful way her expectation that the police operation was to be sharply limited so that no use of force would be employed by police officers other than their demand that the tents be taken down."
 On July 31, 2012, a UC Davis spokesman announced that John Pike, a police officer who pepper-sprayed students, was no longer employed by the university.

 On April 13, 2016, the Sacramento Bee reported that the university's Office of Strategic Communications, whose budget was increased from $2.93 million in 2009 when Katehi came into office to $5.47 million in 2015, had paid $175,000 to public relations consultants "to scrub pepper spray references from [the] Internet" in order to repair the online image of Chancellor Katehi and the university.
 The revelation brought renewed attention to the incident, and additional criticism of Katehi.
 On August 9, 2016, the Sacramento Bee reported in a follow-up article that Katehi had once asked an aide to edit her Wikipedia page to protect her reputation.
 The story refers to an investigative report by Orrick, Herrington, and Sutcliffe, LLP requested by UC's Office of Ethics, Compliance and Audit Services, entitled Independent Review of Allegations Related to Chancellor Linda Katehi, which also found that, following the pepper-spray incident Katehi hired a public relations firm to "[improve] Chancellor Katehi’s personal narrative and online identity, primarily through her Wikipedia page."
 The report noted the firm was paid $44,600 for the service.